jaysontree/fedv_learning/Experiment/README.md

 Scripts to simulate Swarm Learning / Federated Learning Experiments.
-- Simulate a swarm learning experiment without using Privacy Computation Platform.
-(Swarm Learning enables Dynamic Aggregator, which requires Privacy Compuation Platform.
-With/without dynamic aggregator does not affect training results.)
+- remark: These are scripts to run experiments without using Privacy Computation Platform, which is not released to public yet.
+(Swarm Learning uses Dynamic Aggregator, which requires Privacy Compuation Platform to enable.
+With/without dynamic aggregator should not affect training results.)
+- Example results:
 ![result](./Results/pred.jpg)

 ##### Quickstart Guide